 Add a Relevant Meta Title and Meta Description

-You’ll need to add a relevant meta title and meta description when optimizing your homepage.
+When optimizing your homepage, you’ll need to add a relevant meta title and meta description.
 As meta elements, they contain structured data about your homepage that search engines use in their ranking algorithms.

 The meta title, also known only as the title tag, is the page’s main title.
-The meta description, conversely, is a more extended and more generalized overview of a page.
+Conversely, the meta description is a more extended and generalized overview of a page.